 Jumbo Turkish Freighter Slams Into Kyrgyz Village

-A Turkish cargo plane has crashed in Kyrgyzstan, killing at least 37 people including all four crew members and at least 33 people on the ground.
+A Turkish cargo plane crash in Kyrgyzstan killed at least 37 people including all four crew members and at least 33 people on the ground.

 BBC reports say the Boeing 747 TC-MCL aircraft operated by ACT Airlines crashed short of Manas airport, 25km (15 miles) north of the capital, Bishkek.

-The crash destroyed several houses outside the airport.
+The cargo plane crash destroyed several houses outside the airport.

 The Boeing 747 was headed from Hong Kong to Kyrgyzstan’s capital of Bishkek, according to data from the tracking website FlightRadar24.

 The plane is believed to have been about 14 years old.